katiewinter017/Winter-Portfolio/FinalProjectPartThree.md

 ## The Audience for the Story
 who the intended audience is - what changes were made with them in mind My audience for the project is my fellow cohort - other Master of Arts Management students.
 I specifically wanted this project to be an opportunity for them to explore this issue deeper.
 It's a known issue in the field how large the pay disparity is between executives and workers.
 This story builds upon this known issue by giving it specific data to understand just what those disparities are.

 When making changes to my project, some changes were made specifically to tailor the project to my audience.
 One of those specific changes was building out the call to action.
 I made sure to give three actionable items that the audience could do at any point in their career.
 For example, I urged the audience to advocate for employees under them, negotiate for their own pay, and talk about their pay.
 I wanted to make sure the call was versatile enough that it gave audience members specific things to do that could fit their situation.

 Additionally, I also chose to build out the 'privilege' section I had to be "The Larger Inequality".
 The audience (my cohort) is well versed on the massive issue of representation in the industry.
 Thus, I felt that it would be stronger to connect to that.
 The last change I made with my audience in mind was

 ## Key Design Decisions
 Throughout the process, I wanted to make sure my design stayed clean and readable.
 In order to do this, I kept a simple, using white text on darker backgrounds and dark text on light backgrounds.
 Regarding color, I chose to utilize black and white with hints of green and orange throughout.
 I chose black and white to maintain a clean and bold design.
 I additionally chose green to connect with the overall theme of money.
 I then chose orange as an emphasis color as it contrasts nicely with green.
-I utilized the organe to emphasize certain elements in my visualizations and point the audience's eyes there first.
+I utilized the oragne to emphasize certain elements in my visualizations and point the audience's eyes there first.

+I additionally chose to use 'profiles' to show individual instances of pay.
+I made sure the profiles used clean and readable fonts and colors, and utilized the orange color as an emphasis that was consistent throughout my story.
+I mixed these profiles into other data visualizations and images throughout the story to add some variation in visualizations and keep the story feeling engaging throughout.

 # The Final Data Story